mobxjs/mobx/docs/refguide/computed.md

 <details id="computed-struct"><summary>🚀 Tip: `computed.struct` for comparing output structurally <a href="#computed-struct" class="tip-anchor"></a></summary>

-If the output of a computed value, that is structurally equivalent to the previous computation, doesn't need to notify observers, `computed.struct` can be used.
+If the output of a computed value that is structurally equivalent to the previous computation doesn't need to notify observers, `computed.struct` can be used.
 It will make a structural comparison first (rather than a reference equality check) before notifying observers.
 Example:

 ```javascript
 class Box {